simonswiss/baby-names-react-hooks/LESSONS.md

 In this lesson, we approach the concept of "prop drilling" and see how it can lead to maintenance pitfalls.
 By leveraging the Context API, we implement a context provider for our "search" and "shortlist" states.
 We then access that context where needed via the `useContext` hook.

-### 13. Improve developer experience for accessing context with a custom React hoook.
+### 13. Improve developer experience for accessing context with a custom React hoook

 In this lesson, we create a custom hook that wraps the `useContext` hook and returns its value, as well as more useful error messaging if a context provider is missing.
 This simple addition brings very elegant ergonomics to access context from any component.